httpJunkie/ottoman-new-user/tutorial/index.md

 ### Creating an Ottoman Model

-Create a model that will be our `todo` document.
-It will get auto-created and stored in our designated `task-management` Couchbase bucket.
+Create a model for our `todo` document.
+It will get auto-created and stored in our already created `task-management` bucket in Couchbase.

 ```js
 var Todo = ottoman.model('todo', {